 Some of the disadvantages of single-member LLCs include:

 - Single-member LLCs offer less protection from personal liability than multiple-member LLCs.
-This is because single-member LLCs are not considered to be separate legal entities from their owners.
+Single-member LLCs are not considered separate legal entities from their owners.

 - Single-member LLCs are not as common as multiple-member LLCs, so it may be more difficult to find resources and assistance when you need it